codurance/site/src/_posts/2020-04-28-terraform-with-multiple-environments.md

 The profile being the one used by terraform to check on my aws credentials file.

-Finally, to get the ball rolling is the same as with using workspaces on the first section.
+Finally, to get the ball rolling with this workspace setup, you will use the same commands that you will need on the first section.
 But now I can handle separate accounts because I am using the single centralized state location.

 # What to choose